travel-intelligence/TIjs/README.md

 ## Overview

    TI.js follows the noBackend philosophy and allows you to use in an easier way the Travel Intelligence Web Services.
+The whole Travel Intelligence API is described in the official Web site: http://dev.travel-intelligence.com/

 ## API